juzzlin/Heimer/README.md

 ## Building the project

-Currently the build depends on `Qt 5` only (`qt5-default`, `qttools5-dev-tools`, `qttools5-dev`, `libqt5svg5-dev` packages on Ubuntu).
-Support for `Qt 6` is preliminary and should work with `CMake`.
+Currently the build depends on `Qt 5` and `CMake` only.
+Support for `Qt 6` is preliminary and can be explicitly enabled.

-In the case of missing `qt5-default`, install these packages manually: `qtbase5-dev`, `qtchooser`, `qt5-qmake`, `qtbase5-dev-tools`.
+Use the official `Qt SDK` or install the needed development tools from a package repository.

+### Linux / Unix

+`Heimer` is being developed on `Ubuntu`, but these instructions should work on any `Debian`-based distro with little or no modifications.

-Command to install needed `Qt 5` dev packages on Ubuntu (>= 18.04):
+Command to install needed `Qt 5` dev packages on `Ubuntu` (>= `18.04`):

 `$ sudo apt install build-essential cmake qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools qttools5-dev-tools qttools5-dev libqt5svg5-dev`

-Command to install needed `Qt 6` dev packages on Ubuntu (>= 22.04):
+Command to install needed `Qt 6` dev packages on `Ubuntu` (>= `22.04`):

 `$ sudo apt install build-essential cmake libqt6svg6-dev libqt6uitools6 linguist-qt6 qt6-base-dev qt6-l10n-tools qt6-tools-dev-tools qt6-tools-private-dev qtchooser`

-### Linux / Unix

-The "official" build system for Linux is `CMake`.

 Building for Linux in a nutshell: